 2011 Toyota Sequoia Platinum FFV 4dr SUV 4WD (5.7L 8cyl 6A)

 Agree with most reviews about the initial quality of vehicle.
 However, I have now had two major repairs in under 100k miles and all in past year.
 First was $3800 for seals on engine.
 Second is $4900 for ride level control and steering issue.
 Also still need to fix interior trim that essentially melted on driver door interior panel.
 Finally will need to replace most the rubber on windows and grill.
 This isn't including standard maintenance.
 This vehicle is used in urban environment.
 Toyota dealerships performed repairs.
 Will be selling before the truly awesome Ford Extended Warranty expires.
 I had hoped to keep this vehicle for at least 10 years based on Toyota reliability but now too risky without an extended warranty especially at the prices on the vehicle - still paying on car don't expect to be paying a year of payments on repairs.
+It seats 7 adults comfortable.
+Update: Now at 106k miles.
+No additional repairs.
+Still drives tight.
+Still get compliments on look and interior.
+Most think newer vehicle and are surprise when say 6 years old and 100k miles.

 2011 Toyota Sequoia SR5 4dr SUV 4WD (5.7L 8cyl 6A)